CSteinmuller/devdocs/source/howto/contributing.rst

 --------------------------

 Every Launch must have the reviewers: NewbProgrammer101 and TMcSquared.
-Every launch must also have the following subscriber: CodeMouse92.

 There are preliminary checks you must do on your branch before launching.
 They are: